moby/moby/docs/reference/api/docker_remote_api_v1.24.md

         - **URL** - URL where certificate signing requests should be sent.
         - **Options** - An object with key/value pairs that are interpreted as protocol-specific options for the external CA driver.
-- **JoinTokens** - Tokens that can be used by other nodes to join the Swarm.
+- **JoinTokens** - Tokens that can be used by other nodes to join the swarm.
     - **Worker** - Token to use for joining as a worker.
     - **Manager** - Token to use for joining as a manager.

 ## 3.8 Services

-**Note**: Service operations require to first be part of a Swarm.
+**Note**: Service operations require to first be part of a swarm.

 ### List services